drcrane/openaiclient/README.md

     echo "Please provide some proof." >> followup.txt cargo run -- 0001 @followup.txt

+## Executing Commands and Getting Results

+Tools must be specified in the JSON requests sent to GPT.
+The `datafunc/` directory contains a possible test chat template and can be used like this:

+    openaiclient --config-dir datafunc/ 1001 "What is the largest file in the current directory?"

+The AI will use `tools` to perform tasks on the local computer, listing files, compiling code etc. This will be facilitated by `tmux` which can persist for more that one execution.

+See ***Control Mode*** on [tmux wiki](https://github.com/tmux/tmux/wiki/Control-Mode)

 ## Known Working

 This was compiled and working with: